-This benefit is currently a temporary benefit unless Congress extends or makes permanent.
+The American Rescue Plan is currently a temporary stimulus plan that affects your health insurance plan through Nevada Health Link by expanding and increasing subsidy assistance.
+This is temporary (through August 15, 2021) unless Congress extends or makes permanent.
 The amount of premium consumers pay may change if consumer financial situations change.

 Yes.
 You may also get cost sharing reductions, but you must select a silver metal level plan.
 When you enroll in any silver plan, you may not have annual deductibles and you will have very low copays and coinsurance when you use your benefits.
 If you enroll in a gold, silver or bronze plan, the regular deductibles, copayments, and coinsurance apply.